ffernandolima/confluent-kafka-core-dotnet/docs/Serialization/SchemaRegistryJson.md

 ### Configuration Methods

-- WithSchemaRegistryJsonSerializer: Sets the serializer for both the Key and Value.
+- `WithSchemaRegistryJsonSerializer`: Sets the serializer for both the Key and Value.
-- WithSchemaRegistryJsonKeySerializer: Sets the serializer for the Key only.
+- `WithSchemaRegistryJsonKeySerializer`: Sets the serializer for the Key only.
-- WithSchemaRegistryJsonValueSerializer: Sets the serializer for the Value only.
+- `WithSchemaRegistryJsonValueSerializer`: Sets the serializer for the Value only.

-- WithSchemaRegistryJsonDeserializer: Sets the deserializer for both the Key and Value.
+- `WithSchemaRegistryJsonDeserializer`: Sets the deserializer for both the Key and Value.
-- WithSchemaRegistryJsonKeyDeserializer: Sets the deserializer for the Key only.
+- `WithSchemaRegistryJsonKeyDeserializer`: Sets the deserializer for the Key only.
-- WithSchemaRegistryJsonValueDeserializer: Sets the deserializer for the Value only.
+- `WithSchemaRegistryJsonValueDeserializer`: Sets the deserializer for the Value only.

 | [Go Back](/docs/Serialization/Serialization.md) |
 |-------------------------------------------------|